fbgallet/roam-extension-live-ai-assistant/README.md

 See more details on context definition and inline context [here]((https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#3-context-definition-and-inline-context)

+### About the cost

+The cost of each request depends on the amount of information sent and generated, measured in tokens: one token in English is roughly 0.75 words.
+The cost of tokens for the input data (your prompt + context + style instructions) is on average 4 to 5 times lower than the cost for the text generated by the model.

+To give you an idea, a request based on about 10 pages of text (4000 words) that generates 1 page of response (400 words) will cost around $0.0026 with OpenAI’s default model (gpt-4.1-mini).
+Making such a (large) request 10 times a day for a month would cost about $0.78.

+You can track the cost of each request and the total per model for the current and past months by clicking the `$` button at the top of Live AI context menu popup.
+Learn more about models and providers pricing [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md#main-models-pricing-per-million-tokens).

+## 2. Model-Specific Features (Speech, Image, Web search)

 ### Web search (or web as context)

 The knowledge base used for the LLM responses can be the web itself if you use `gpt-4o-search` or `gpt-4o-mini-search` models.
 It's useful if you're looking for information that requires recent data or practical questions, for example, organizing a trip.